MicrosoftDocs/azure-devops-docs/docs/boards/work-items/work-item-deployments-control.md

 > [!NOTE]
 > The deployments control currently works with classic release pipelines only.
 >
-> This feature is currently under private preview.
+> This feature is currently in preview and subject to change.

 The deployments control will show release information for only those work items that have been associated to a commit that is part of the build being released.